St George Utah Short Sales

 In order to avoid foreclosure, the homeowner will hire a real estate agent who is experienced in the short sale process.
-As the homeowner can’t afford their mortgage payment, they’re also likely to not have extra money lying around to spend on marketing and selling their property.
+Because the homeowner can’t afford their mortgage payment, they’re not likely to have extra money lying around to spend on marketing and selling their property.
 Don’t worry!
-Real estate agents involved normally get paid by the bank from the proceeds of the sale and not from their seller client.
+Joel and his team normally get paid by the bank from the proceeds of the sale and not from their seller client.

 Whether you’re a buyer or seller of a short sale, please note that it’s not always guaranteed that the short sale will be successful and, while the process usually takes a few months from the time a buyer submits an offer on a property, the process can sometimes be shorter or much longer.